jgirardet/sublack/README.rst

 Sublime Linter integration
 --------------------------

 You can install `SublimeLinter-addon-black-for-flake <https://github.com/kaste/SublimeLinter-addon-black-for-flake>`_.
-The plugin will auto configure flake8 and mute all warnings black can actually fix.
+The plugin will auto-configure flake8 and mute all warnings black can actually fix.

 Issues